panpf/sketch/docs/wiki/animated_image.md

 #### Initial state

-[GenericViewDisplayTarget] checks after [SketchAnimatableDrawable] is displayed on the ImageView ImageRequest.lifecycle, if the state of lifecycle is greater than start, it will start playing
+[GenericViewTarget] checks after [SketchAnimatableDrawable] is displayed on the ImageView ImageRequest.lifecycle, if the state of lifecycle is greater than start, it will start playing

 #### Automatic control

-[GenericViewDisplayTarget] listens to the start and stop states of ImageRequest.lifecycle to automatically control playback
+[GenericViewTarget] listens to the start and stop states of ImageRequest.lifecycle to automatically control playback